 The default duration for media fragments is determined by the keyframe interval (GOP size) used in the encoded video.

-For HTTP Smooth Streaming and MPEG-DASH using a closed GOP of two seconds works best.
+For HTTP Smooth Streaming and MPEG-DASH using a closed GOP of (approximately) two seconds works well.
 The GOP size is set by the encoder during the encoding process.

 HLS is optimized for media segments with a duration of around eight seconds.

 If your media segments are encoded in two seconds, then this option concatenates

 multiple GOPs into a single media segment.
 Setting